mongodb/atlas-osb/README.md

 atlas-osb introduces the use of MongoDB Realm applications to manage the state of your deployed service instances.
 This happens automatically, directly through the Atlas and Realm APIs.

 The atlas-osb will create special project called "Atlas Service Broker Maintenance" for each Atlas Organization.
-Here, the broker will create a Realm App called "Broker State" :constuction: and use Realm Values to store reference data for the serivce instances you have deployed across your environments.
+Here, the broker will create a Realm App called "Broker State" :construction: and use Realm Values to store reference data for the service instances you have deployed across your environments.
 This approach has several advantages:

 * zero-footprint on OSB-marketplace environment
-* single location for all serivce instance metadata
+* single location for all service instance metadata
 * follows the Atlas organization boundaries, allows support for multi-tenancy scenarios
 * automatically encrypted via Realm